GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Experimental Setup

 \subsection{Hyperparameters}

-We train with a learning rate of \(1 \times 10^{-6}\), batch size 32, and group size 8--generating 8 rollouts per question for GRPO reward computation.
-The KL penalty term is removed, as it was found to suppress exploration in our experiments, which is also suggested in similar works\cite{liu2025understanding, hu2025open}.
+We train with a learning rate of \(1 \times 10^{-6}\), batch size 32, and group size 8---generating 8 rollouts per question for GRPO reward computation.
+The KL penalty term is removed, as it was found to suppress exploration in our experiments, which is also suggested in similar works~\cite{liu2025understanding, hu2025open}.

 For the length-dependent accuracy reward, we set \(\alpha = 0.05\), providing a moderate decay that encourages conciseness without penalizing slight verbosity.
 For difficulty-aware advantage reweighting, we use \(A = 0.4\), \(B = 1.5\), \(\rho_0 = 0.75\), and \(k = 10\).
-This configuration ensures reweighting is minimal on easy problems but sharply increases near the 75\% correctness threshold.
+This configuration ensures reweighting is minimal on easy problems but increases sharply near the 75\% correctness threshold.
 The steep slope (\(k = 10\)) enables strong emphasis on high-difficulty examples, guiding the model to allocate learning more effectively.